- Live Rates

-With low mortgage rates and home prices that have plateaued and are set to rise again over the coming months, 2020 and 2021 might still be a great time to refinance a mortgage loan in Portland, Oregon.
+With low mortgage rates and home prices that have plateaued and are set to rise again over the coming months, 2021 might still be a great time to refinance a mortgage loan in Portland, Oregon.
 Here’s a roundup of recent market trends to help you make an informed decision about refinancing.

-It’s an understatement to say that Portland home prices have risen over the past few years, though prices have certainly slowed down over the past 12 months.
+It’s an understatement to say that Portland home prices have risen over the past few years.
 The truth is they’ve climbed steadily in recent years, reaching levels never before seen.

 This is good news for those who are thinking about refinancing a mortgage loan in Portland, especially for those who got in the market before prices really started to take off.
 As a result of this trend, you might have more equity now than when you first purchased the home — maybe a lot more.

 Now that mortgage interest rates are hovering near historic lows, and that is giving more homeowners a chance to cash in by refinancing.
-And even though housing prices have been somewhat stagnant in Portland – and even dipping slightly over the past year – borrowers can still benefit from a refinance.
+Borrowers can certainly benefit from a refinance.

-According to the real estate information company Zillow, the median home value for Portland is $462,300.
-In March 2020, prices were down 0.2% year-over-year, based on the company’s data.
-But looking forward, they expect house values in the area to increase modestly throughout 2020 and into the early part of 2021.
+According to the real estate information company Zillow, the median home value for Portland is $511,587.
+In April 2021, prices were up 10.6% year-over-year, based on the company’s data.

 Portland homeowners refinance their homes for different reasons.
 But most people use refinancing as a way to secure a lower mortgage rate and reduce their monthly payments going forward.
 And now might be a great time to accomplish that goal.